“Body Language” explains how to properly communicate nonverbally and it’s mostly aimed at public speakers.

-The one from Albert Mehrabian stating that words are only 7% communication.
+The one from Albert Mehrabian states that words are only 7% of communication.

-Just imagine this: if you told someone they’re terribly unpleasant with a smile, a positive body language and an upbeat tone of voice, is the message going to be 93% positive?
+Just imagine this: if you told someone they’re terribly unpleasant with a smile, positive body language, and an upbeat tone of voice, is the message going to be 93% positive?

 Probably not, right?

 And that’s why words are more than a mere 7%.